corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/node-upgrade-notes.md

 ## Step 1.
 Drain the node

-Before a node (or a CorDapp on a node) can be upgraded, the node must be drained by the node operator.
+Before a node (or a CorDapp on a node) can be upgraded, it must be drained by the node operator.
 This brings all [Flows](cordapps/api-flows.md/) that are currenty running to a smooth halt, where existing work is finished and new work is queued rather than processed.
 By draining a node, CorDapps don’t have to be able to migrate workflows from an arbitrary point to another arbitrary point - a task that would rapidly become unfeasible as workflow and protocol complexity increases.

-You drain a node by running `gracefulShutdown`.
+You can drain a node by running `gracefulShutdown`.
 This waits for the node to drain and then shuts it down once the drain is complete.